 The affidavits do not outline Stefanutti Stocks’s role, but do confirm that meetings were held in the sector.

 The charges brought against the four companies said the commission had found “pervasive anti-competitive conduct in the construction industry which extended beyond the scope of its first” investigation.
+This led to the second investigation.

 The Competition Commission said it is confident that the companies have a case to answer.
 Spokesperson for the commission, Mava Scott, said: “We are hoping that the matter is still heard by the Tribunal before the end of the year because its an urgent matter.”